LLNL/hubcast/docs/CONTRIBUTING.md

 For small changes (e.g. bug fixes), feel free to submit a PR.

-For larger architectual changes and new features, consider opening an [issue](https://github.com/LLNL/hubcast/issues/new?template=issue-feature-request.md) outlining your proposed contribution.
+For larger architectural changes and new features, consider opening an [issue](https://github.com/LLNL/hubcast/issues/new?template=issue-feature-request.md) outlining your proposed contribution.